ItsGamerik/get-img/README.md

 export DISCORD_TOKEN=""
 ```

-pro tip: make sure to put a space before the "export" comma to hide the command from your history.
+pro tip: make sure to put a space before the "export" to hide the command from your history.

 on windows you can use the